Syllabus

 Thu Nov 12

-Reading: Hannah Ritchie, Not the End of the World (2024), Chapter 1: "Air Pollution" (~35 pp.).
-The evidence for environmental progress — and where it falls short.
+• Required Hannah Ritchie, Not the End of the World (2024), Chapter 1: "Air Pollution" (~35 pp.) — the evidence for environmental progress, and where it falls short.

 In-class response